 Jacob holds a bachelors degree in Civil Engineering from SRM University and a masters degree in Infrastructure Systems Planning & Management from BITS Pilani currently engaged with CURE since 2015.
 He is responsible for engineering work and overseeing construction work under various projects.

-An Urban Planner from School of Planning and Architecture, New Delhi; he has over six years of experience in informal sector planning, information systems, and community resource management in informal settlements.
-He strongly believes in community participation as the tool to better plan and manage urban areas.
-He has been associated in preparation of slum upgrading plans and DPRs, and WASH infrastructure improvement programs in Delhi, Agra, Ludhiana and Raipur.
-He successfully piloted the Slum Toilet Networking Project for CURE and helped in developing two mobile applications for data crowd sourcing and community Engagement.
-He is also a member of the Technical Cell of CURE working on different ‘Smart’ innovations in addressing slum issues.
+With a degree in urban planning from School of Planning and Architecture, New Delhi, Pranav identifies himself as a social planner and likes to engage communities, prepare participatory plans, modelling in GIS and data analytic.
+He has over seven years of experience of working on spatial planning, liaison and sharing plans with the government institutions to leverage funds for enhanced service delivery.
+He successfully piloted the Slum Toilet Networking Project for CURE and helped in developing mobile applications for data crowd sourcing and community Engagement.
+He is also a member of the Technical Cell of CURE working on different ‘Smart’ innovations in addressing challenges of slums.

 Dr. Renu Khosla is the Director of Centre for Urban and Regional Excellence (CURE).
 Her core values are designed to include, level-up and connect urban low-income communities.
 She seeks to unthink and reimagine slum development; nudging a change from top-down to bottom-up and state to people-led development.
 Her work is aimed at strengthening local government capacity for: participative planning, information visualization and analytics using spatial and social media technologies, localizing and de-engineering solutions and strategies and simplifying institutions.
 Her work has led to deepening of the policy discourse on urban poor and access to services.
 Her projects are innovative and have been awarded.